Managing your networks and subnets

 Non-default VPC Networks can be deleted in the CLI using the networking vpc-networks delete <id> command.

-- Click the trash can icon on the far right side of the row
+- Click the trash can icon on the far right side of the row.

-- Click the "Confirm" button
+- Click Confirm.

 A VPC network can be deleted by using the terraform destroy command provided by the Terraform CLI tool.